OlivierLD/raspberry-coffee/JupyterNotebooks/nmea/README.md

 - Does it end with `\r\n`?
 - Does it end with `*XX` (where `X` is in `[0, F]`)?
 - Is the checksum valid?
-    - Checksum is a logical `XOR` on all the characters of the sentence, without the first `$`, and ending before the `*` preceding the checksum
+    - Checksum is a logical `XOR` (aka eXclusive OR) on all the characters of the sentence, without the first `$`, and ending before the `*` preceding the checksum

 #### Data parsing
 Once the data validity has been determine, we can get to the data.
 To do so, we
-- Drop the prefix (optional)
 - Drop the Checksum
 - Split at `,`

-- Now get to the data!
+Now we can get to the data, they are at this stage represented as an array of strings.
+The cardinality of this array depends on the Sentence ID (this will be `RMC` in the example below).
+Also keep in mind that some members of such an array can very well be empty.

 #### Data Structure.
 Example: `RMC`
 All NMEA Sentences are clearly documented.